Application to the Major

 What are the EPHR Courses?

 CHEM 1250; ENGR 1181, ENGR 1182; MATH 1172, MATH 2173; PHYSICS 1250, PHYSICS 1251; AEROENG 2200; MECHENG 2040; or their equivalents.
 Please check with an Academic Advisor (firstname.lastname@example.org) for questions regarding course equivalencies.

 How do students apply to the major?
 What is the deadline to apply?

-Applications are due by the third Friday of the fall and spring semesters and late applications will not be accepted.
+Applications are due by the third Friday of the Autumn 2020 semester and late applications will not be accepted.

 Despite applying to the major by the third Friday of the semester, major decisions will not be made until after final semester grades have been submitted.

 What happens when a student takes an EPHR course at another institution?

 Transfer credit for EPHR courses will be accepted.
 The course grades awarded by the Transfer Credit Center will be included in the calculation.